YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/03_frame_mojits.rst

 to your page.
 The Assets addon knows to look in the mojit’s assets directory to find files and creates the HTML frame to attach both CSS and JavaScript assets.

-For example, in your mojit, if you have assets/index.css, you can just pass the name of the file to the Assets addon method addCss:
+For example, in your mojit, if you have ``assets/index.css``, you can just pass the name of the file to the Assets addon method ``addCss``:

 .. code-block:: javascript